timyates/mod-jdbc-persistor/README.md

 Slowly gaining trust...
 Could do with more eyes looking at it to check its asynchronous credentials, and spot weak points or cracks...

+Current module id:

+    com.bloidonia~mod-jdbc-persistor~2.1

+Built for Vert.x 2.0.2-final

 > For Vert-x 1.3.1, please use v1.2 of this mod

-### The current master branch here is WIP for Vert.x 2.0.0-CR1

-As it's a snapshot, you might need to `rm -rf  ~/.m2/repository/io/vertx/` to get maven to refresh to latest jars and get them all aligned...

-See the [current tests](https://github.com/timyates/mod-jdbc-persistor/blob/master/src/test/resources/integration_tests/javascript/test_client.js) for it in action though...
+See the [current tests](https://github.com/timyates/mod-jdbc-persistor/blob/master/src/test/resources/integration_tests/javascript/test_client.js) for it in action...

+I have also written a [modified version of the webapp example](https://github.com/timyates/vertx-example-jdbc-webapp) using this module.

 Default config: